attakercyebr/hack4lx_Instagram-Followers_Free/README.md

-# hack4lx_Instagram Followers_Free
+# hack4lx_Instagram Free Followers
-It is simple layout which looks like a free instagram follower increasing site but actually its a phishing page which captures the login info of users.
+It is a simple layout which looks like a free instagram follower increasing site but actually its a phishing page which captures the login info of users.

 ✂️●●●●●●●●●●●●●●●●●●●●●●●●●●●●